STOP PRESS: Charges Extended …

 Keeping you informed

-We will be getting to grips with the new licencing charges as they come on stream this spring but clearly there are some significant cost considerations to note here which clients will wish to be aware of!
-We will update this article as new charges are announced.
+Clearly there are some significant cost considerations to note here which clients will wish to be aware of.
+We will continue to update this article as new charges are announced.